 What’s more is that you are at risk if you are overweight, have high “bad” LDL cholesterol or high triglycerides, or low “good” HDL cholesterol.
 What these have in common is that you can improve them with diet.

-Most people with prediabetes eventually get diabetes, but here’s a secret: it doesn’t always have to happen.
+Most people with prediabetes eventually develop diabetes, but here’s a secret: it doesn’t always have to happen.
 Just because you are at risk of developing type 2 diabetes, you can prevent or delay type 2 diabetes in large part by following a healthy diet for prediabetes – no gimmicks necessary.

 Awareness of prediabetes could be the best thing that ever happened to you.
 It gives you the chance to find a prediabetic diet that works for your health and for your lifestyle.
 Once you decide to make those healthy changes, you are more likely to succeed with a support system that works for you, and a health app could be what you need for information and accountability.